-Makes recommendations upon any permit or other item referred to the commission by the board of aldermen, planning board, board of adjustment, or administrator
+- Makes recommendations upon any permit or other item referred to the commission by the Town Council, Planning Board, Board of Adjustment, or Administrator

-Takes any other action authorized by this chapter or any other ordinance or resolution of the board of aldermen
+- Takes any other action authorized by this chapter or any other ordinance or resolution of the Town Council

-Recommend to the board of aldermen areas to be designated or removed from designation by ordinance as neighborhood preservation districts.
+- Recommend to the Town Council areas to be designated or removed from designation by ordinance as neighborhood preservation districts.

-Recommend to the board of aldermen such action as will enhance and preserve the special character of neighborhood preservation districts.
+- Recommend to the Town Council such action as will enhance and preserve the special character of neighborhood preservation districts.

 - Cooperate with public and private officials, organizations, agencies, and groups, which are concerned with and have an impact upon neighborhood preservation districts.